martin67/home-assistant-addons/spc-web-gateway/README.md

 ## About

 This add-on needs the SPC Web Gateway software availble from Lundix IT, see https://www.lundix.se/spc-web-gateway.
 It is tested with version 1.5 of the Lundix software.
-Use together with the SPC plugin.
+Use together with the [Vanderbilt SPC](https://www.home-assistant.io/integrations/spc) plugin.

-## Installation

-1. Install add-on as normal.
-This will fail.
-2. Copy to addons_config
-3. Re-install

-## Vanderbilt SPC plugin